rodlie/animsvg/README.md

 ## Build

-We are moving to CMake and currently only Linux is supported, see #1 for progress on other platforms.
+We are moving to CMake and currently only Linux is supported, see open [issue](https://github.com/enve2d/enve2d/issues/1) for progress on other platforms.

 ### Linux